The Children's Wisconsin Safety Center provides education and resources to families to keep kids and teens of all ages safe from injury.

 Teens and teen driving

 Resources to help parents guide teens as they become increasingly independent at home and behind the wheel.

 Many types of injuries to kids take place in the home.
 With proper education, childproofing and supervision, these injuries are preventable.

 Play and sport safety

-Playground falls are the leading cause of injury for children 5 to 9 years.
+Playground falls are the leading cause of injury for children ages 5 to 9.
 One in three children who plays a team sport is injured seriously enough to miss practice or games.
 Most organized sports-related injuries occur during practice rather than in games.

-Children’s Wisconsin is committed to keeping kids safe.
-Children’s is the lead agency for the statewide Safe Kids coalition and the local coalition in Southeast Wisconsin.
-These community coalitions show the commitment to preventing childhood injuries across the state of Wisconsin.
+Children’s Wisconsin is the lead agency for the statewide Safe Kids coalition and the local Southeast Wisconsin coalition.
+These community coalitions work to prevent childhood injuries across the state of Wisconsin.

 If you have questions about injury prevention topics or the Children’s Wisconsin Safety Center, please call or email us.